-The bathroom is finished!
+I finished my bathroom remodel!
 Woohoo!
 I’m so excited to be done!
-I now have two whole rooms that are completely finished in my house. 😀 And they just happen to be the two most challenging — a total gut and remodel of a kitchen and a bathroom.
+There are now to whole finished rooms in my house. 😀 And they just happen to be the two most challenging — a total gut job down to the studs, floor joists, and ceiling joists, followed by a total rebuild of the kitchen and the hallway bathroom.
 The rest of the rooms should feel like a walk in the park after these!

-I started this remodel on January 22nd — almost exactly six months ago — and have been working on it off and on since then.
+I started this small bathroom remodel on January 22nd — almost exactly six months ago — and have been working on it off and on since then.
 I took a break during my father-in-law’s two-week visit in March, another break during my two-week blogging break, and yet another break while I finished up the condo.
 So if I had to guess, I’d say it took an actual three-and-a-half months of work.
-But IT IS DONE!!
+But I finished it!!

-Everything else I did by myself, from breaking out the old tile and mortar and bagging it up, laying new subfloor and concrete board, installing the concrete board around the bathtub, installing new drywall (even on the ceiling!), installing all of the tile on the floor and bathtub surround, building and installing the new vanity, building the built-in storage area, and on, and on.
-So I would guesstimate that I did at least 95% of this remodel by myself.
+I did everything else myself, from breaking out the old tile and mortar and bagging it up, laying new subfloor and concrete board, installing the concrete board around the bathtub, installing new drywall (even on the ceiling!), installing all of the tile on the floor and bathtub surround, building and installing the new vanity, building the built-in storage area, and on, and on.
+So I would guesstimate that I did at least 95% of this remodel by myself

-Anyway, let’s get on to some pictures, shall we? 🙂 When we bought the house, the bathroom was not only very dated, but it was also incredibly inefficient, with a huge storage cabinet above the tub that was pretty much inaccessible to me, a tiny sink and vanity, and a vanity light with a pull chain.
+When we bought the house, the bathroom was not only very dated, but it was also incredibly inefficient, with a huge storage cabinet above the tub that was pretty much inaccessible to me, a tiny sink and vanity, and a vanity light with a pull chain.
 The only outlet in the room was the one on the vanity light, and I couldn’t even reach it, so I basically had a bathroom with no usable outlets.
-There was also an unneeded window.
-It was originally an exterior window, but now it looked into the sunroom, which will eventually be a hallway once we do our big remodel back there, so I decided to remove it.

 I gutted everything, right down to the floor joists, studs, and ceiling joists, and then rebuilt the bathroom.
 It looks absolutely nothing like it did before.